EliLawrence/Thesis/README.md

 Thesis
 ======

-Work for MSc thesis
+Work for PhD thesis

 Includes working draft(s) of:
-- Proposal
+- Thesis draft
-- Thesis draft (eventually)
+  - Lat chapter especially

-In addition to (hopefully?):
+In addition to:
-- Excel species database
+- Excel and .csv files of MacroPopGenBase
-- Populations per spp databse
+- R code for analysis
-- R code for analysis (in the future)
+- GIS shapefiles